theolivenbaum/resin/README.md

 Interface over HTTP with an IReader such as StoreReader, or provide your own IReader implementation.

+Format your data any way you want.
+JSON support comes out-of-the-box.
+Implement other formats either by extending the appropriate Asp.Net model formatting facilities or by writing a custom format directly to the response stream by implementing an IReader.

 ### Example query

 To find documents where title is